binkley/homebrewery-files/witch.md

 #### Level 1: Herbal Sage

-Your understanding of plants and folk cures is guided by wisdom, not rote learning.
-You are wise in the ways of roots and remedies, leaves and mushrooms.
+Your understanding of animals, plants and folk cures is guided by wisdom, not rote learning.
+You are wise in the ways of roots and remedies.

-When using an _Herbalism Kit_, you can use your Wisdom modifier instead of your Intelligence modifier for any ability checks made with the kit.
-You also add your proficiency bonus if you aren&rsquo;t already doing so.
+You gain expertise with the _herbalism kit_.
+When you make an ability check using this tool, your proficiency bonus is doubled if it applies to the check.

-In addition, you always have advantage on any ability check made using an _Herbalism Kit_.
+When using an _herbalism kit_, you can use your Wisdom modifier instead of your Intelligence modifier for any ability checks made with the kit.
+In addition, you always have advantage on any ability check made using an _herbalism kit_.

 #### Level 2: Cross Words